Whiteknight/Rosella/libraries/future.md

 attributes and methods to an object of an existing class, without violating encapsulation.

-### Path

-The Path library allows searching of nested aggregates by using path strings.
-The user of an arbitrary attribute can pick values out of it using search string.

 ### Prototype

 The Prototype library implements the Prototype pattern.
 A Prototype is an